shayekh00/data_science_code_challenge/README.md

 ## 🧠 Solution Structure

 This repository is organized for clarity, reproducibility, and scalability.
+The data notebooks contain all the decision regarding all the data processing decisions.
+Please kindly run the notebooks from start to end in order to run the solution.
 It includes:

 ### 🧪 Notebooks
 - `Data_Exploration.ipynb`